htm-community/smartthings.htm.bridge/README.md

 ## Command Line Interface

-You can use this to interact with HITC.
+You can use this to interact with InfluxDB and [HITC](https://github.com/nupic-community/hitc).
 I use it to manage models and view sensor data.
 Here's what it can do.

 ### Models

+The commands below deal with HTM models used to analyze the SmartThings sensor data.

 #### Create a model